Abstracts

 Data and Research

-You may choose up to two themes from the list above that most accurately describe your presentation abstract topic.
+You may choose a primary theme and one or two sub-themes from the list above that most accurately describe your presentation abstract topic.

 About

-As the main content of the conference program, oral presentations will be grouped by themes where each presenter will be allocated 15 minutes for presentation and questions.
+As the main content of the conference program, oral presentations will be grouped by themes where each presenter will be allocated 10 minutes for presentation.

 Abstracts will be reviewed according to one of the following categories to ensure diversity of perspectives across the conference themes: